 Under EU rules, passengers and travellers have the right to choose between vouchers or cash reimbursement for cancelled transport tickets (plane, train, bus/coach and ferries) or package travel.
 While reaffirming this right, the Commission recommendation of 13 May 2020 aims to ensure that vouchers become a viable and more attractive alternative to reimbursement for cancelled trips in the context of the current pandemic, which has also put heavy financial strains on travel operators.

-You may find a list of all the national authorities that issue travel advice here.
+You can find a list of all the national authorities that issue travel advice here.

 Advice for consumers in Europe

-You may get in touch with the European Consumer Centre Network as they provide advice and assistance to citizens on consumers’ rights on cross-border issues.
-This includes, but is not limited to, hotel or travel bookings affected by the coronavirus pandemic.
+The European Consumer Centre Network provides advice and assistance to citizens on consumers’ rights on cross-border issues.
+This includes hotel or travel bookings affected by the coronavirus pandemic.
 Information on resolving consumer disputes is also available here.

 Standard contract terms used by traders have to be transparent and must not unfairly limit the rights of consumers under the relevant national contract law.